Sunday, February 19, 2017

 Date: August 5 2021

-4 Now the pasch, the festival day of the Jews, was near at hand.
+4 Now the Passover, the feast of the Jews, was at hand.

-5 When Jesus therefore had lifted up his eyes, and seen that a very great multitude cometh to him, he said to Philip: Whence shall we buy bread, that these may eat?
+5 Lifting up his eyes, then, and seeing that a large crowd was coming toward him, Jesus said to Philip, “Where are we to buy bread, so that these people may eat?”

-6 And this he said to try him; for he himself knew what he would do.
+6 He said this to test him, for he himself knew what he would do.

 Patreon image donor: Jacob Hyman

-10 Then Jesus said: Make the men sit down.
+10 Jesus said, “Have the people sit down.”
 Now there was much grass in the place.
-The men therefore sat down, in number about five thousand.
+So the men sat down, about five thousand in number.

-11 And Jesus took the loaves: and when he had given thanks, he distributed to them that were set down.
-In like manner also of the fishes, as much as they would.
+11 Jesus then took the loaves, and when he had given thanks, he distributed them to those who were seated.
+So also the fish, as much as they wanted.

-13 They gathered up therefore, and filled twelve baskets with the fragments of the five barley loaves, which remained over and above to them that had eaten.
+13 So they gathered them up and filled twelve baskets with fragments from the five barley loaves left by those who had eaten.

 Patreon image donor: Jacob Hyman